TimileyinSamuel/Stroke-Prediction-Using-Machine-Learning/README.md

 Logistic Regression and SVM achieved high accuracy for non-stroke predictions but completely failed to identify stroke cases, making them unsuitable for balanced stroke detection.
 Random Forest demonstrated the best overall performance, achieving a better balance by identifying more stroke cases, as confirmed by the confusion matrix analysis.

 In conclusion, Random Forest emerged as the most reliable model for stroke prediction, effectively balancing stroke and non-stroke detection.

-**References**

-World Health Organization.
-(2020). **Cardiovascular diseases (CVDs)**.
-Retrieved from [https://www.who.int/news-room/fact-sheets/detail/cardiovascular-diseases-(cvds)](https://www.who.int/news-room/fact-sheets/detail/cardiovascular-diseases-%28cvds%29)

-Centers for Disease Control and Prevention.
-(2020). **Stroke facts**.
-Retrieved from <https://www.cdc.gov/stroke/data-researcstats/?CDC_AAref_Val=https://www.cdc.gov/stroke/facts.htm>